Use apps in full screen on Mac

-Move between other apps in full screen: Swipe left or right on the trackpad with three or four fingers, depending on how you set your trackpad preferences.
+Move between other apps in full screen: Swipe left or right on the trackpad with three or four fingers, depending on how you set your trackpad settings.

 To stop using the app full screen, move the pointer to the green button again, then choose Exit Full Screen from the menu that appears or click the button .

 To work in a bigger window without going full screen, you can maximize the window; the window expands, but the menu bar and the Dock remain visible.
 See Maximize or minimize app windows.